 2. We usually go through 4 or 5 sleep cycles during one night.

 One of the more interesting facts about sleep is that it takes us about 90 minutes to reach the REM phase.
 The first REM phase doesn’t last long, but its length increases with each following cycle, which is the main reason behind our feeling that some dreams last longer than others — they actually do.

-3. People need around seven minutes to fall asleep.
+3. Various sleep data indicate that people need around seven minutes to fall asleep.

 4. Dreams can last up to 60 minutes.

-6. Children and teenagers need more sleep than adults.
+6. Based on teenage sleep statistics, children and teenagers need more sleep than adults.